epfl-lasa/surgeon_recording/usage.md

 Connect the OptiTrack Trio to the USB Hub.
 Then, start *Motive*, set the ground plane in the *Calibration System Tools* panel under `Calibration` &rarr; `Set Ground Plane` on the right of the main window and test the OptiTrack setup with the desired markers.
-Existing markers are listed in the *Asset Pane* window accessible in the tool bar.
-New marker frames can be created by selecting the markers in the main window, rigth click and then `Rigid Body` &rarr; `Create From Selected Markers`.
+Existing markers are listed in the *Asset Pane* window accessible in the toolbar.
+New marker frames can be created by selecting the markers in the main window, right click and then `Rigid Body` &rarr; `Create From Selected Markers`.
 The marker label and ID can also be seen and changed in the *Asset Pane* window.
 Make sure to test the setup will all the desired markers and check if the OptiTrack system can distinguish and localize them well. **Let *Motive* run in the background.**